 This comprehensive guide covers everything you need to know about the UK fiancé visa (also known as the engagement visa or Proposed Civil Partner visa) in 2026.
 The fiancé visa allows you to enter the UK to marry your British or settled partner within 6 months, after which you switch to a spouse visa to continue living in the UK.
-This guide explains the requirements, documents needed, application process, fees, and how to successfully transition from fiancé visa to spouse visa.
+This guide explains the requirements, documents needed, application process, 2026 fees (£2,064 from 8 April 2026), and how to successfully transition from fiancé visa to spouse visa.

 UK Fiancé Visa Overview 2026